 Best MTB Bikes 2019

 Want to see the bikes we’ve highlighted in the past?
-Here you go:
+Here you go: Our picks for the best mountain bikes of 2019.

 With a solid all-mountain background, the Santa Cruz 5010 has always been a great bike, but the latest changes to its geometry make it even better.
 A slacker head tube and steeper seat tube mean you’ll be able to crush descents and generate more power on climbs, making this a great bike to take anywhere on the mountain.
 With more rear travel (130mm) and a redesigned suspension system, the new 5010 is absolutely unstoppable.